sebastianhidalgoGL/ai-dev-onboarding-assistant/README.md

 # AI Dev Onboarding Assistant

-A **Streamlit** web application frontend for interacting with the Banana Bot project, designed to provide a clean interface and streamline common actions using a `Makefile`.
+A **Streamlit** web application frontend for interacting with the AI Dev Onboarding Assistant project, designed to provide a clean interface and streamline common actions using a `Makefile`.

 ---

 ## 📦 Overview

-This repository hosts the **Streamlit-based GUI** for Banana Bot.
+This repository hosts the **Streamlit-based GUI** for AI Dev Onboarding Assistant.
 It uses a `Makefile` to simplify environment setup, dependency management, and app execution.

 ---

 ## 🗂️ Project Structure

 ```
-banana-bot-streamlit/
+ai-dev-onboarding-assistant/
-├── src/                   # Application source code          # Main Streamlit app
+├── src/                   # Application source code
 ├── .gitignore
 ├── Makefile               # CLI automation commands
 ├── pyproject.toml         # Project metadata and dependencies